-Planck had some rather smashing ideas about the nature of reality at the subatomic level.
-Namely, that when it comes to quantum scales, the traditional laws of physics no longer apply.
+Planck said that when it comes to infinitesimal quantum scales, the classical laws of physics no longer apply.

 The Double Slit Experiment

-If a photon of light is being observed in terms of position or momentum, it behaves like a particle with a definite point in space.
+Observation #1: When a photon of light is being observed, it behaves like a particle with a definite point in space.